 Since the fundamental group of a nonpositively-curved cube complex $X$ is hyperbolic if and only if the universal cover of $X$ does not contain a (combinatorial) two-dimensional flat, it follows that:

 \begin{cor} A virtually cocompact special group is hyperbolic if and only if it does not contain $\mathbb{Z}^2$. \end{cor}

 The first generalisation of hyperbolic groups, already suggested in \cite{GromovHyp}, is the class of \emph{relatively hyperbolic groups}.
-Geometrically, a group $G$ is hyperbolic relatively to a finite collection of subgroups $\mathcal{H}$, called the \emph{peripheral subgroups}, if the subspaces of $G$ which are not negatively-curved are included into a conjugate of some subgroup of $\mathcal{H}$ and if the conjugates of the subgroups of $\mathcal{H}$ do not fellow-travel (loosely speaking, they do not interact).
+Geometrically, a group $G$ is hyperbolic relative to a finite collection of subgroups $\mathcal{H}$, called the \emph{peripheral subgroups}, if the subspaces of $G$ which are not negatively-curved are included in a conjugate of some subgroup of $\mathcal{H}$ and if the conjugates of the subgroups of $\mathcal{H}$ do not fellow-travel (loosely speaking, they do not interact).
 So we allow some non-negative curvature but we want a control on it.
 The main motivation for the introduction of relatively hyperbolic groups was to construct a general framework dealing with hyperbolic manifolds of finite volume (in this case, the peripheral subgroups are the fundamental groups of the cusps).
-Algebraically, the picture is essentially the following: a subgroup of a relatively hyperbolic group either has a behavior similar to hyperbolic groups or it is included into a peripheral subgroups.
+Algebraically, the picture is essentially the following: a subgroup of a relatively hyperbolic group either has a behavior similar to hyperbolic groups or it is included in a peripheral subgroups.
 We refer to \cite{OsinRelativeHyp} for more details on relatively hyperbolic groups.
 The main criterion we obtain is the following:

 \begin{thm} Let $G$ be a cocompact special group and $\mathcal{H}$ a finite collection of subgroups.
-Then $G$ is hyperbolic relatively to $\mathcal{H}$ if and only if the following conditions are satisfied: \begin{itemize} \item each subgroup of $\mathcal{H}$ is convex-cocompact; \item $\mathcal{H}$ is an almost malnormal collection; \item every non virtually cyclic abelian subgroup of $G$ is contained into a conjugate of some group of $\mathcal{H}$. \end{itemize} \end{thm}
+Then $G$ is hyperbolic relative to $\mathcal{H}$ if and only if the following conditions are satisfied: \begin{itemize} \item each subgroup of $\mathcal{H}$ is convex-cocompact; \item $\mathcal{H}$ is an almost malnormal collection; \item every non-virtually cyclic abelian subgroup of $G$ is contained in a conjugate of some group of $\mathcal{H}$. \end{itemize} \end{thm}